jamescurran/jamescurran.github.io/_posts/2010-06-07-lambda-expressions-as-properties.md

     items.ForEach(sup.PerItem);
     <span class="rem">//:</span>
 }</pre>
 <p>“Ok“, you say.
-“We’ve got the distinct behavior without subclasses – but we still have order processing code defined outside of the Order class, and to make matters worse, it moved to the instance definition in a really messy way.”</p>
+“We’ve got the distinct behavior without subclasses – but we still have order processing code defined outside of the Order class, and to make matters worse, it moved to the instance definition in a really messy way.”

-<p>No Problem, we just go back to out (new) old friend: Lambda Expression as Properties:</p>
+No Problem, we just go back to out (new) old friend: Lambda Expression as Properties:

-<p>This time, we’ll create static properties in the Order class:</p>
+This time, we’ll create static properties in the Order class:
 <pre class="csharpcode">
   <span class="kwrd">public</span> <span class="kwrd">class</span> Order
 {